TorXakis/TorXakis/test/sqatt/README.md

 ```

 The record labels should be self explanatory.
 For more information please check
 the `sqatt` documentation.
-Also note that we are repeating the string "MyTest",
+Also note that we are repeating the string `"MyTest"`,
 which could be avoided.
-See the `Examples` folder to see how this is currently
+See the `src/Examples` folder to see how this is currently
 done.

+In the example above we specify a Java SUT.
+It is also possible to specify no
+SUT or a TorXakis simulated one.
+The `src/Examples` folder contains examples of
+these cases.

 Once the example `test0` is defined, the next step is to add it to a
 `TxsExampleSet`: